 Rachel Bloom is a comedian, actress, writer and singer based in Los Angeles.
-Her comedic music videos have been featured on the AV Club, Jezebel, Huffington Post, Buzzfeed and Funny or Die, among others.
-Her 2010 music video “Fuck Me, Ray Bradbury” was featured in the LA times, won the award for “Best Music Video” at Dragon*Con and was nominated for a 2011 Hugo Award for “Best Dramatic Presentation: Short Form;” and her 2012 music video “You Can Touch My Boobies” won the LA Weekly Web Award for Best Youtube Song.
-In 2013 she released a full-length album, “Please Love Me,” and she is currently developing a musical television series for Showtime.
-In November 2013 she will be releasing an album of Chanukah and Jewish themed comedy songs.
+She has been named a comic to watch by Cosmopolitan, Time Out LA and Backstage Magazine, and has been featured in Variety and the LA Times.
+Her comedic music videos have appeared on the Onion AV Club, Jezebel, Huffington Post, Buzzfeed and Cracked, among others.
+Her 2010 music video “Fuck Me, Ray Bradbury” won the award for “Best Music Video” at Dragon*Con and was nominated for a 2011 Hugo Award for “Best Dramatic Presentation: Short Form;” and her 2012 music video “You Can Touch My Boobies” won the LA Weekly Web Award for Best Youtube Song.
+She has also released two albums: “Please Love Me” (a compilation of old/new hits) and “Suck It, Christmas!!!
+(A Chanukah Album).”
+Her recent live performance credits include Just for Laughs in Montreal, Fun Fun Fun Fest, the Arlington Drafthouse and The Limestone Comedy Festival.

 Rachel graduated from NYU, Tisch School of the Arts in 2009 with a BFA in Theater.
 At NYU, she studied with the CAP 21 musical theater studio, Experimental Theater Wing, and International Theater Workshop in Amsterdam.
 She was also a writer, performer and director for the college sketch group HammerkatzNYU.